craftcms/docs/docs/4.x/globals.md

 # Globals

 Globals store content that is available globally throughout your templates.
-They're a convenient way to make non-Entry content easily editable via the control panel.
+They’re a convenient way to make non-Entry content easily editable via the control panel.

 Craft organizes Globals into Global Sets.
 Each Global Set has its own [field layout](fields.md#field-layouts) using any of the existing fields or new fields.